dfinity/awesome-internet-computer/README.md

 A curated list of awesome projects and resources relating to [DFINITY](https://dfinity.org) and the Internet Computer.

+If you want to contribute projects or tools, please first read our [Contributing](.github/CONTRIBUTING.md) guidelines and agree to abide by our [Code of Conduct](.github/CODE_OF_CONDUCT.md).

+## Developer community projects

+Submit a pull request to add a link to your repository here.

-## Tungsten Hackathon
+## Hackathon projects

-The Tungsten Hackathon channeled the energy and excitement of DFINITY's internal engineers over two days in June 2020 ahead of the Tungsten release.
+The DFINITY Tungsten Hackathon channeled the energy and excitement of DFINITY's internal engineers over two days in June 2020 to build applications for the Internet Computer.

+The following represent a few of the applications that teams developed over the two-day period:

-[Magnify](https://github.com/Dfinity-Bjoern/Magnify) - A secure video conferencing application using WebRTC.
+- [Magnify](https://github.com/Dfinity-Bjoern/Magnify) - A secure video conferencing application using WebRTC.

-[Dual](https://github.com/egeyar/wochonecha/) - A social app for creating, completing, and tracking various challenges.
+- [Dual](https://github.com/egeyar/wochonecha/) - A social app for creating, completing, and tracking various challenges.

-[Bookworm](https://github.com/rstout/bookworm) - An open publishing application inspired by China Literature.
+- [Bookworm](https://github.com/rstout/bookworm) - An open publishing application inspired by China Literature.

-[Shield](https://github.com/crusso/shield) - An app connecting at-risk people with nearby volunteers.
+- [Shield](https://github.com/crusso/shield) - An app connecting at-risk people with nearby volunteers.

-[Hero](https://github.com/stanleygjones/hackathon) - A random "killer app" generator inspired by the Wu-Tang Name Generator.
+- [Hero](https://github.com/stanleygjones/hackathon) - A random "killer app" generator inspired by the Wu-Tang Name Generator.

-## Motoko Resources
+## Motoko resources

 - [Vessel package manager](https://github.com/kritzcreek/vessel)

-## Motoko Libraries
+## Motoko libraries

 ### Data structures